nneonneo/ghidra-rickroll/README.md

-Did you know that Ghidra automatically detects and renders image files embedded in a binary, including animated GIFs?
+Did you know that Ghidra automatically detects and renders image and audio files embedded in a binary, including animated GIFs?

 Open `surprise` in Ghidra for a nice surprise.